Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 231.  ### Question231
 Which one is true about the Daily Scrum?
 Pick 3

-- [x] It is a feedback loop
+- [x] It is a feedback loop.
-- [ ] All Scrum Team members should participate in it
+- [ ] All Scrum Team members should participate in it.
-- [x] The Development Team monitors Sprint progress toward the Sprint Goal
+- [x] The Development Team monitors Sprint progress toward the Sprint Goal.
-- [x] It is a 15 minutes time-box event
+- [x] It is a 15 minutes time-box event.

 _[⬆ Back to Top](#table-of-contents)_